-Our approach, on the other hand, is based on modelling individual volatilities and pairwise covariances rather than the covariance matrix simultaneously, and we are able to make full use of available intraday informations even when there are less frequently traded assets.
-This implies our model still can be constructed even though some of realized measures are missing.
-Also, our model is far more flexible in the sense that it is possible to restrict any correlation coefficients to be zero for very high dimensional asset returns data, which reduces the number of parameters and may lead to improve the forecasting performances.
-Among the multivariate SV models in the literature, our model is a natural extension of univariate RSV model to the multivariate model, and it gives us straightforward interpretation of estimated parameters.
+Our approach, on the other hand, is based on simultaneously modeling the individual volatilities and pairwise covariances, rather than the covariance matrix, and we are able to make full use of the available intraday information, even when there are less frequently traded assets.
+This finding implies that our model still can be constructed even though some of the realized measures are missing.
+Additionally, our model is far more flexible in the sense that it is possible to restrict any correlation coefficients to be zero for very high dimensional asset returns data, which reduces the number of parameters and may improve the forecasting performances.
+Among the multivariate SV models in the literature, our model is a natural extension of a univariate RSV model to a multivariate model, and it gives us a straightforward interpretation of the estimated parameters.

-Furthermore, we extend our model to incorporate the leverage effect which is well-known to exist in stock markets.
+Furthermore, we extend our model to incorporate the leverage effect, which is well-known to exist in stock markets.
 The leverage effect refers to the negative correlation between an asset return and its volatility.
-That is, the decrease in the stock return is followed by the increase in its volatility.
-In the forecasting mean and covariance of asset returns for e.g. the portfolio optimization, it is expected that incorporating leverage effect in econometric models improves the accuracy of prediction.
-However, it may increase the number of parameters to estimate and the realized measures are not available for such an effect.
+In other words, a decrease in the stock return is followed by an increase in its volatility.
+In forecasting the means and covariances of asset returns for portfolio optimization, it is expected that incorporating the leverage effect in econometric models improves the predictive accuracy.
+However, it may increase the number of parameters that are to be estimated and the realized measures are not available for such an effect.
 Thus we also consider the parsimonious parameterization for the leverage effect.

-Our contributions are : (1) we obtain the stable parameter estimates for dynamic correlation models using the realized measures, (2) we make full use of intraday informations by using pairwise realized correlations, (3) the estimated covariance matrices are guaranteed to be positive definite, (4) we avoid the arbitrariness of the ordering of asset returns, (5) propose the flexible correlation structure model such as setting some correlations to be identically zeros if necessary, and, further, (6) introduce the parsimonious specification for the leverage effect.
+Our contributions are as follows: (1) we obtain the stable parameter estimates for the dynamic correlation models using the realized measures, (2) we make full use of the intraday informations by using pairwise realized correlations, (3) the estimated covariance matrices are guaranteed to be positive definite, (4) we avoid the arbitrariness of the ordering of asset returns, (5) we propose the flexible correlation structure model and set some correlations to be zero if necessary, and (6) we introduce the parsimonious specification for the leverage effect.

 The structure of this paper is as follows.
 Section 2 introduces the multivariate realized SV model with daily returns, realized volatilities, and pairwise realized correlations.
-Section 3 describes estimation algorithms using Markov Chain Monte Carlo simulation.
+Section 3 describes the estimation algorithms using the Markov Chain Monte Carlo simulation.
 Section 4 extends it to incorporate the leverage effect.
-Finally, in Section 5, the proposed model is applied to nine U.S. stock return data and the model with leverage effect is shown to outperform other competing models with regard to the portfolio performances.
+Finally, in Section 5, the proposed model is applied to nine U.S. stock return data and the model with the leverage effect is shown to outperform other competing models with regard to the portfolio performances.